salesforce/lwc/packages/@lwc/module-resolver/README.md

 ## Module resolution

-The LWC compiler does use a custom resolution algorithm to resolve LWC modules.
-The module resolution can be configured via the `lwc.config.json` or the `lwc` key on the `package.json`.
+The LWC compiler uses a custom resolution algorithm to resolve LWC modules.
+To configure module resolution, use the `lwc.config.json` file or the `lwc` key in the `package.json` file.
 The `modules` key accepts an array of module records.
-The module resolver iterates through the `modules` list and returns the first module matching the requested module specifier.
-A module specifier can be of three different types:
+The resolver iterates through the `modules` array and returns the first module that matches the requested module specifier.
+There are three types of module record:

--   [Alias module record](#alias-module-record): Define a file path where an LWC module can be resolved.
+-   [Alias module record](#alias-module-record): A file path where an LWC module can be resolved.
--   [Directory module record](#directory-module-record): Defines a folder path where LWC modules can be resolved.
+-   [Directory module record](#directory-module-record): A folder path where LWC modules can be resolved.
--   [NPM package module record](#npm-package-module-record): Defines an NPM package that will expose one or more LWC modules.
+-   [NPM package module record](#npm-package-module-record): An NPM package that exposes one or more LWC modules.

 ```json
 // lwc.config.json